The Yankees’ Aaron Judge greets Juan Soto after his two-run...

 The Yankees’ Aaron Judge greets Juan Soto after his two-run home run against the Royals during the sixth inning of an MLB game at Yankee Stadium on Sept.
 11. Credit: Kathleen Malone-Van Dyke

-“We discussed a lot of things, from Juan to other guys that are out there that I think could definitely help this team,” Judge said Friday about his recent Tampa sitdown with Hal.
-“I just gave my input on a couple things."
+“We discussed a lot of things, from Juan to other guys that are out there that I think could definitely help this team,” Judge said Friday about his recent Tampa sitdown with Steinbrenner.
+“I just gave my input on a couple things.”

 “Honestly, it ain’t my money,” Judge said Friday on a conference call with reporters.
 “I really don’t care as long as we get the best players.
 That’s never been something on my mind about who gets paid the most.
-Whatever can do to get the best players, I’ll take it.
+Whatever we can do to get the best players, I’ll take it.
 That’s what it kind of comes down to.”

-Judge used the example of Giancarlo Stanton, who came to the Yankees with his own $325 million deal, but was only concerned about being surrounded with more talent upon his arrival in the Bronx.
+Judge used the example of Giancarlo Stanton, who came to the Yankees with his own $325 million deal but was concerned only about being surrounded with more talent upon his arrival in the Bronx.
 It’s viewed differently with Judge, of course, being a homegrown Yankee and the team’s captain.

 But after the frustrating five-game loss to the Dodgers in the World Series, Judge realizes the need to reload for another late October run, and there’s no better weapon on the market than Soto.
-He saw it firsthand from February on, and it was no coincidence that Judge was virtually unstoppable for six months (58 HRs, 144 RBIs, 1.159 OPS) when teamed up with Soto.
+He saw it firsthand from February on, and it was no coincidence that Judge was virtually unstoppable for six months (58 homers, 144 RBIs, 1.159 OPS) when teamed up with Soto.

-“You look at the Dodgers lineup, where you have the first three guys are MVPs, so you’re going through three tough at-bats, back-to-back-to-back there,” Judge said.
+“You look at the Dodgers’ lineup, where you have the first three guys are MVPs, so you’re going through three tough at-bats back-to-back-to-back there,” Judge said.
 “I get to see a lot of pitches, he’s going to be a tough at-bat in front of me, he’s going to wear down the pitcher right there in the first inning, within the first 15 pitches or so.
 I think that was a big impact . . .
 If I could have eight Juan Sotos in the lineup with me, I would love that.”

-“We didn’t get to know each other that well [last season],” Steinbrenner said Wednesday of Soto.
+“We didn’t get to know each other that well [last season],” Steinbrenner said Wednesday.
 “I was told that he is someone that when he’s in the clubhouse, he’s in a zone like no other.
 And with players like that, I just don’t like interrupting that process . . .
 But we did talk about that in California.
 And should he be back next year, I made it clear that the kind of relationship I would like is the [one] I have with Gerrit [Cole] and Aaron Judge.
 So that message was conveyed.”

 Judge further emphasized Friday the importance of the bond he’s developed with Steinbrenner, perhaps suggesting that Soto could join that circle of trust.
 Soto’s agent, Scott Boras, said from the outset that such a relationship — with any of the owners pursuing him — would be pivotal in the negotiations.
-Judge said Friday that he and Hal speak regularly in the clubhouse during the season, and the dialogue continues when it comes time to making upgrades for the upcoming year.
-The two already have had their Tampa summit to discuss potential moves this winter.

 “Just having that relationship to where I can communicate with him about what I’m seeing, what I’m feeling, what I see with our guys and the other guys we play against,” Judge said.
 “I love it.
 I think it’s a cool part to where the more communication you have, from top to bottom, it makes everybody better.”